KDAB/kuesa/README.md

 ## Optional Dependencies

-Kuesa can optionnally use the [Draco](https://github.com/google/draco) mesh compression library, either through an embedded version, or a version present on the system.
+Kuesa can optionally use the [Draco](https://github.com/google/draco) mesh compression library, either through an embedded version, or a version present on the system.
 Draco can be used to dramatically decrease the size of glTF files.